 You need g++, the GNU C++ compiler.
 Version 3.3 does not work without some hacking; version 3.4 or newer should be OK but 4.1 or newer is preferred.

 You need GNU Make.
 Other versions of Make, e.g. the FreeBSD Make, will not work.

 See the download page for instructions on downloading and unpacking the Anyterm source code.

 (If you've compiled anyterm before, note that the directory structure changed slightly in version 1.1.28; you should now make from the top-level directory.)

 You should not see any errors or warnings while compiling.
-If you do see them it may mean that something has gone wrong; please report them in the forums so that they can be investigated, even if everything seems to work.
+If you do see them it may mean that something has gone wrong; don't ignore them.

 There's currently no "make install" rule; just copy the anytermd executable to somewhere appropriate.

 To check the basic functionality, start anytermd as follows: